xpqz/documentation/windows-installation-and-configuration/docs/registry-subfolders.md

 ### Printing

 This contains the entries for your Printer Setup options.
-See  "Print Configuration Dialog Box" on page 1.
+See  ["Print Configuration Dialog Box"](../The APL Environment/Print Configuration.htm#Print_Configuration).

 ### SALT

 This contains entries for SALT.
-See "SALT" on page 1.
+See ["SALT"](../The APL Environment/Configuration Dialog.htm#SALT).

 ### Search